fabastorga06/MyHouseRPi/app/mhrpi/README.md

-# A simple physics reactions calculator
+# A simple app to manage raspberry pi house in React Native